My Digital Footprint

 eMail Etiquette

-This lesson is designed to build on previous lessons that have connected learners with Smart Footprint, why it is important and why how we share online contributes to creating a positive digital footprint and maintain supportive online relationships.
+This lesson is designed to build on previous lessons that have connected learners with creating a Smart Footprint.
+Making connections to how we share online and how this also contributes to maintaining supportive online relationships.

 Prior to this lesson it is helpful to have connected learners with key concepts in our Kawa of Care and Smart Footprint Learning.
 See the teacher notes for more details and templates that you are welcome to use or repurpose.
 Plus suggestions for sharing this lesson on your class site.